How to Become a Digital Designer

 © Interaction Design Foundation, CC BY-SA 4.0

-Statistics show that, on average, digital designers specializing in product design or user experience design can make more than $100K /yr.
-Therefore, you can consider a career change from digital design to any UX design role for a better pay grade.
+Statistics show that, on average, digital designers who specialize in product design or user experience design can make more than $100K /yr—and so, you can consider a career change from digital design to any UX design role for a better pay grade.

-Freelance Opportunities vs. Full-Time Employment in Digital Design
+What about Freelance Opportunities vs. Full-Time Employment in Digital Design?

-Now that you know that digital design is a dynamic profession, you also know that this field has many work opportunities.
-You could become a graphic designer, animator, motion graphics designer, UX or UI designer, interaction designer, digital experiences designer and more.
+Now that you know that digital design is such a dynamic profession, you know that this field has got many work opportunities, too, and you could become a graphic designer, animator, motion graphics designer, UX or UI designer, interaction designer, digital experiences designer, to name some of them.

 Pros and Cons of Freelancing